About me

 Spectrum, Satellites and Space Situation Awareness

-The SKAO is one of the co-host institutes of the IAU CPS, the centre for protecting the dark skies against satellite constellations.
+SKAO is one of the co-host organisations of the IAU CPS, the centre for protecting the dark skies against satellite constellations.
 The spectrum management group at SKAO is spearheading the radio work on constellation interference, as satellites are now becoming one of the major active interference sources.
 I’m applying my radio astronomy experience in RFI excision and fast transient detections to develop tools and analysis methods to help us work with the industry to mitigate these effects.

 I’m currently leading the development of scepter for SKA operations to better understand and mitigate the impact of satellite constellations.